gitlabhq/gitlabhq/doc/ci/build_artifacts/README.md

 changed to `ZIP`, and it is now possible to browse its contents, with the added ability of downloading the files separately.

+**Note:**
+The artifacts browser will be available only for new artifacts that are sent to GitLab using GitLab Runner version 1.0 and up.
+You will not be available to see the browser for old artifacts already uploaded to GitLab.

 ## Enabling build artifacts

 _If you are searching for ways to use artifacts, jump to